whitebread778/Heroku-User-Documentation/README.md

 ### Markdown
 We learned how to use Markdown from our Business Communication class.
 After learning how to style and formate our text with Markdown, we found this is a good way for us to write this documentation.

-## Things We have learned #

-### Jason ###
-- markdown syntax
-- documentation structure and organization
-- working with markdown on github
-### Adam ###
-- How to collaborate using Markdown
-- Benefits of using/writing user documentation
-- How to communicate with teammates in a stressful environment